Control of concerted back-to-back double ionization dynamics in helium: Abstract

 \section{Abstract}

-To first order, a strong, external field doubly-ionizes the electrons in helium such that they are ejected into the same direction (front-to-back motion).
-Here, using a (1+1)-dimensional model, we optimize the field with the objective that the two electrons be ejected into opposite directions (back-to-back motion).
-The optimization is performed using four different control procedures: (1) Local control, (2) derivative-free optimization of basis expansions of the field, (3) the Krotov method and (4) control of the classical equations of motions.
-Superficially, all four procedures give different fields.
-However, upon a more careful analysis all the fields obtained exploit essentially the same two-step mechanism leading to back-to-back motion: First, the electrons are displaced by the field into the \emph{same} direction.
+Double ionization (DI) is a fundamental process that despite its apparent simplicity provides rich opportunities for probing and controlling the electronic motion.
+Even for the simplest multielectron atom, helium, new DI mechanisms are still being found.
+To first order in the field strength, a strong, external field doubly-ionizes the electrons in helium such that they are ejected into the same direction (front-to-back motion).
+The ejection into opposite directions (back-to-back motion) cannot be described to first order, making it a challenging target for control.
+Here, we address this challenge and optimize the field with the objective of back-to-back double ionization, using a (1+1)-dimensional model.
+The optimization is performed using four different control procedures: (1) short-time control, (2) derivative-free optimization of basis expansions of the field, (3) the Krotov method and (4) control of the classical equations of motion.
+All four procedures lead to fields with dominant back-to-back motion.
+All the fields obtained exploit essentially the same two-step mechanism leading to back-to-back motion: first, the electrons are displaced by the field into the \emph{same} direction.
 Second, after the field turns off, the nuclear attraction and the electron-electron repulsion combine to generate the final motion into \emph{opposite} directions for each electron.
 By performing quasi-classical calculations, we confirm that this mechanism is essentially classical.